nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 *"Tutorial Resources" (optional)*

-If applicable, add in hyperlinks to any tutorial reference material (e.g., cheatsheets, scripts, example data, vidlets, etc.).
+If applicable, add in hyperlinks to any tutorial reference material (e.g., cheat sheets, scripts, example data, vidlets, etc.).

 They are formatted with a tabbed box: